SuleimanFarah/sunpy/GSOC/2016/GSoC-2016-Ideas-Page.md

 The [CHIANTI](http://www.chiantidatabase.org/) atomic physics database is a valuable resource for solar physics.
 The CHIANTI database holds a large amount of information on the physical properties of different elements in different ionisation states and enables the calculation of various parameters from this information.
 Using CHIANTI it is possible to calculate the spectra of various types of solar plasma (e.g., flare, quiet sun, etc.) from the observed elemental abundances and ionisation states.
-These synthetic spectra are essential for calculating reponse functions of various instruments.
+These synthetic spectra are essential for calculating response functions of various instruments.
 An instrument's wavelength response function describes how much light emitted at a given wavelength is measured by the instrument.
 Similarly, the temperature response function describes the instrument's sensitivity to light emitted by plasma at a particular temperature.
 These response functions play a vital role in correctly interpreting observations, as does proper calculation of these functions.